jn-han/PracticeCode/README.md

 This repository is filled with projects that are started to learn new code!

 Some this code can be projects that I have followed on YouTube or Udemy.

-Other projects can consist of small projects that demonstrate my knowledge from tutorials, courses, and classes.
+Other small projects are those that I have constructed from my own ideas and practices from classes, tutorials, and online coursework.

 Enjoy!